Deal is a Town in the county of Kent.

 There are great places to visit near Deal including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-Deal has some unmissable towns nearby like Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.
+There are a number of towns near Deal including Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.

 Royal Victoria Place, and Bluewater Shopping Centre are some of Deal best shopping centres to visit near Deal.